rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

 ## Overview
 The PrinterZebra API provides Zebra specific API access Zebra Bluetooth and WiFi Network printers.
 This API inherits all methods,properties,constants from the [Printer API](printing)
 ## Enabling the API
-In order to use this API you must include the following extension in your `build.yml`.
+In order to use this API you must TBD INSERT Eb specific instructions here
-    :::ruby
-    extensions: ["printing","printing_zebra"]

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.